brandonmc01/kickstarter_analysis-b/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-    - The best month to launch a Kickstarter campaign is May.
+    - The best month to launch a Kickstarter campaign is May, followed by June.
     - The worst month to launch a Kickstarter campaign is December.
-        - This leads to the question what outside influences can we attribute this to.
-Is it possible that backers have higher disposable income due to tax returns in April?
-Is it possible backers have less disposable income around the holiday season?
+    - The highest number of theatre cancellations are in January.
 - What can you conclude about the Outcomes based on Goals?
     - Campaigns with a goal of less than 1000 were the most successful followed by campaigns with a goal from 1,000 to 5,000.